Romell Quioto: CF Montréal

 On 20 November 2019, Quioto was traded to the Montreal Impact, later renamed CF Montréal, in exchange for Víctor Cabrera and $100,000 in allocation money.
 In his debut, on 19 February 2020 against Deportivo Saprissa in the first leg of the CONCACAF Champions League Round of 16 tie, he scored once in a 2–2 draw.
 He started the return leg, a 0–0 draw that saw Montreal advance on away goals.
 He made his MLS debut for the Impact on 29 February, scoring once in a 2–1 over the New England Revolution.
 In early March, before matchweek 3, the MLS season was suspended due to the COVID-19 Pandemic.
 Play resumed in July with the MLS is Back Tournament, with group stage games counting for the regular season.
 Quioto scored once in four appearances as Montreal reached the round of 16 at the tournament.
-On 25 August, in the Impact's first game since the MLS is Back Tournament ended, Quioto scored once as Montreal beat the Vancouver Whitecaps 2–0.
+On 25 August, in the Impact's first game since the MLS is Back Tournament ended, Quioto scored once as Montreal beat Vancouver Whitecaps FC 2–0.
 He scored in consecutive matches on 13 September and 16 September, both against Vancouver.
 On 20 September he scored against the Philadelphia Union to make it a goal in three straight games.
 However, he did not finish the match as he was shown a red card in the 16th minute after elbowing Mark McKenzie of the Union in the head.
 In addition to the automatic one-game suspension for a red card, the MLS suspended him an additional match and fined him an undisclosed amount.
 On 8 November, in the final match of the regular season, Quioto set up Victor Wanyama in the 74th minute and scored in the 88th to give Montreal a 3–2 win over D.C.
 United, which enabled Montreal to qualify for the playoffs.
 On 20 November, in the Impact's opening match of the playoffs, Quioto scored once as Montreal lost 2–1 to the New England Revolution.
 On 30 November, Quioto signed a contract extension with Montreal until 2022 with a team option for 2023.
 Having amassed 8 goals and 6 assists in 19 appearances, he was named the Montreal Impact MVP.

+Tractor

+On 13 January 2024, after seven continuous seasons in Major League Soccer, Quioto joined Persian Gulf Pro League club Tractor.
+However, his contract was terminated on 2 February that year, without making a single appearance for the Iranian side.

+Al-Arabi

+On 7 February 2024, Quioto signed with Saudi First Division League club Al-Arabi.